mailpoet/mailpoet/README.md

 # Publish

+The `publish` command currently does the following:
+* Pushes translations POT file to Transifex;
+* Publishes the release in SVN.

-Before you run a publishing command, you need to:
+Before you run it, you need to:
 1. Ensure there is an up-to-date local copy of MailPoet SVN repository in `.mp_svn` directory by running `./do svn:checkout`.
 2. Have all your features merged in Git `master`, your `mailpoet.php` and `readme.txt` tagged with a new version.
 3. Run `./build.sh` to produce a `mailpoet.zip` distributable archive.

 Everything's ready?
-Then run `./do svn:publish`.
+Then run `./do publish`.
 If the job goes fine, you'll get a message like this:
 ```
 Go to '.mp_svn' and run 'svn ci -m "Release 3.0.0-beta.9"' to publish the